1920 Copa de Competencia (AAmF) Final: Overview

 The "Asociación Amateurs de Football" was a dissident association that had split from the AFA in 1919.
 The AAmF organised in 1920 its own cup competition, named "Copa de Competencia" as it was a usual practise on those times.

 This edition was contested by 21 teams, 19 within Buenos Aires Province and 2 from Liga Rosarina (Rosario Central and Nacional) that entered directly to the second round.
 The cup had a single-elimination tournament format.

-Rosario Central reached the final after beating River Plate (2–0), counterpart Nacional (3–2), San Isidro (2–0 in semifinal).
+Rosario Central reached the final after beating River Plate (2–0), counterpart Nacional (3–2) and San Isidro (2–0 in semifinal).

-On the other side, Sportivo Almagro earned its right to play the final after beating Barracas Central (2–0), Lanús (3–2), and Racing (20 in semifinals).
+On the other side, Sportivo Almagro earned its right to play the final after beating Barracas Central (2–0), Lanús (3–2), and Racing (2-0 in semifinals).

 In the final, played at Estadio G.E.B.A., Rosario Central beat Almagro 2-0 with goals by Harry Hayes and Antonio Macías to win their 5th. national cup.